-Fig. 125: Monitoring
+Fig. 142: Monitoring

-Lost Connections: If the connection to a camera is lost (e.g., due to a network failure or changed camera access data), the application can show a warning.
+Lost Connections: If the connection to a camera is lost (e.g., due to a network failure or changed camera access data), the application can send a warning.

 This is where you configure the warning.
-Activate the Lost Connection Detection checkbox and specify how you want MxMC to react if the connection to a camera is lost (warning sound and window).
+Activate the Lost Connection Detection checkbox and specify how you want MxMC to react if the connection to a camera is lost.